joergkrause/nyaf/docs/md/intro.md

 ### Size

-Is it worth coding with **@nyaf** and vanilla JS/TS?
+Is it worth coding with **ny@f** and vanilla JS/TS?
 For smaller projects and for apps that must load quickly, yes.

 Actual package sizes (0.6.9, published October 2020):